aadhiya/Aadhiya/README.md

 ### 🧠 Teaching, Research & Experimentation

-I love teaching and mentoring, and I’m equally passionate about researching and continuously learning new things in AI—constantly experimenting with agents, workflows, and real-world education use cases.[web:5][file:37]
+I love teaching and mentoring, and I’m equally passionate about researching and continuously learning new things in AI—constantly experimenting with agents, workflows, and real-world education use cases.

 Connect: LinkedIn | Email | 📱 +974 33293192 ​